BorderCloud/SPARQL/README.md

 ### Release-Notes

+* V2.0.6
+** Fix : bug with the parser and the ASK query's results

 * V2.0.5
 ** Compatibility : PHP 7.1 and psr-4
 ** Rename the class Endpoint to SparqlClient and simplify the constructor.
 You can set the endpoints  only by their setters.